Home

 Chamberlin(s) used:

 Edward Roth or Jeff Kaplan (or both?) plays what's likely to be a Chamberlin on closer Calm Before The Storm.
-A major string part runs right through the ten-minute track, overlaid with that distinctive Chamby solo male voice, which pretty much confirms its use, I'd say, although I suppose it could be 'Tron strings and Chamby voice?
+A major string part runs right through the ten-minute track, overlaid with that distinctive Chamby solo male voice, proving Chamby use, I'd say.
 In fact, the only instrumentation on the track is acoustic guitar, Palmer's lead bass, tablas and two Chamberlins, making it a surprise minor Chamby classic, especially considering the general tedium induced by the rest of the album.
+As a sad postscript, Palmer's lifestyle caught up with him eventually and he died of a heart attack in 2004, aged fifty-eight.

 Paloalto (US)